OrionExplorer/dcpam/README.md

     * [Windows Dependencies](https://github.com/OrionExplorer/dcpam#windows-dependencies)

 ## Business Value
-**DCPAM helps to create single central repository of integrated company data** - that provides a single integrated view of an organisation.
+*[x] **DCPAM helps to create single central repository of integrated company data** - this provides a single integrated view of an organisation.

-**All informations in the Warehouse are always up to date** - Managers can respond rapidly to ongoing changes in the business environment to make data-driven decisions.
+*[x] **All informations  are always up to date** - Managers can respond rapidly to ongoing changes in the business environment to make data-driven decisions.

-**Data structures are designed in a uniform way** - much less effort is needed to prepare and access requested information.
+*[x] **Data structures are designed in a uniform way** - much less effort is needed to prepare and access requested informations.

+*[x] **No wide range of advanced technical knowledge is needed to make DCPAM work** - system configuration can be handled by any person with SQL background and analytic insight of company data.

 ### Extraction and Change Data Capture
 #### Extraction